Success Story: Otto Group starts with an AGV and WAKU Platform in their Hermes logistics center

 In the future, the use of mobile robots in further logistics centers is planned.

-The project team used WAKU Sense's real-time dashboards to analyze process metrics such as error causes, robot performance, utilization, and battery consumption.
-WAKU Sense enabled the identification of weaknesses in robot operation and time-critical adjustments to be made.
+The project team used WAKU Platform real-time dashboards to analyze process metrics such as error causes, robot performance, utilization, and battery consumption.
+WAKU Platform enabled the identification of weaknesses in robot operation and time-critical adjustments to be made.

-Through WAKU Sense's instant alerting function, potential robot errors were immediately reported to the operational staff and could be quickly resolved, thus optimizing performance.
+Through the WAKU Platform instant alerting function, potential robot errors were immediately reported to the operational staff and could be quickly resolved, thus optimizing performance.

-With WAKU Sense, we enable our customers to realize the full potential of their mobile robot fleet.
-WAKU Sense is a manufacturer-independent Robot Control Tower, which allows the analysis, optimization, and control of mobile robots.
-With WAKU Sense, our international customers can operate their robot fleet efficiently.
-For more information on WAKU Sense, visit www.waku-sense.com.
+With WAKU Platform, we enable our customers to realize the full potential of their mobile robot fleet.
+WAKU Platform is a manufacturer-independent Robot Control Tower, which allows the analysis, optimization, and control of mobile robots.
+With WAKU Platform, our international customers can operate their robot fleet efficiently.
+For more information on WAKU Platform, visit www.waku-robotics.com/platform.

 These insights were gained to support the Otto Group in implementing further automation projects with mobile robots in their daily operations.